Notebook: Rookie CB Devon Witherspoon questionable for Seahawks opener

 Last year’s starting nickel, Coby Bryant, could start there if Witherspoon is out.
 Another option is veteran Artie Burns, who played nickel in the preseason finale at Green Bay.

-Burns is on the practice squad but could be called up to the active roster to play on Sunday.
+Burns is on the practice squad but could be called up to the active roster to play Sunday.

-How the nickel spot develops is not the only question mark in the secondary as Carroll again said he would not say who will start at left cornerback between Tre Brown and Michael Jackson.
+How the nickel spot develops is not the only question mark in the secondary, as Carroll again said he would not say who will start at left cornerback between Tre Brown and Michael Jackson.
 The team lists Brown as the starter on its depth chart.

 But Carroll intriguingly hinted that there could be a rotation at that spot.